ian-curtis/gitstarted/README_aboutme.md

 ### Some Code

-Here is the code for a (rather useless) Python function to compute the mean between some inputted numbers:
+Here is the code for a (rather useless) Python function to compute the mean of some inputted numbers:

 ```
 def take_avg(list_nums):